About Our Accredited Cancer Program

 Call Peggy Johnson, RN, BSN, clinical navigator for breast health, at 681-342-1810.

 There is a registered nurse on call seven days a week, 24 hours a day.
 Other services include home health aides, physical therapy, speech and occupational therapy, and medical social services.
-Billing to Medicare, Medicaid, and third party payors is handled by the agency.
-Home health services are provided in Harrison, Doddridge, Marion, Lewis, Taylor, Barbour, and Upshur counties.
-United Home Health is Medicare certified and Joint Commission accredited.
-United Home Health is a department of United Hospital Center.
+Billing to Medicare, Medicaid, and third-party payors is handled by the agency.
+Home health services are provided in Harrison, Doddridge, Marion, Lewis, Taylor, Barbour, Preston, and Upshur counties.
+WVU Medicine Home Health is Medicare certified and Joint Commission accredited.
+WVU Medicine Home Health is a department of United Hospital Center.

 An interdisciplinary team of professionals — including the attending physician and the hospice medical director — guide the family in the care and support of their loved one in his/her own home, personal care home or nursing facility and are available 24 hours a day.
 The staff includes nurses, social workers, certified home health aides, physical, occupational and speech therapists, and volunteers.
 Services are available regardless of ability to pay.